Elastic Shirring with Kenmore 1803

 12" strip of 3/8" wide elastic secured at beginning of strap, fold fabric raw edge over elastic, leave a gap of 1/4", fold 1/4" under, and straight stitch the fold.
 This allows the elastic to be gathered slightly, giving a ruffled sleeve effect to strap.
 I sew about 3/4 of the strap length, then pull elastic, to gather sewn area, so I can sew flat.
 At end of strap, stitch elastic end, to secure it, with the gathers along the middle of strap.

-I used my BabyLock Evolve serger to rolled hem the gorgeous edges, with a heavy gold thread (Signature 120), a 2 thread rolled hem, with subsidiary looper engaged.
+I used my BabyLock Evolve serger to create a rolled hem, with the gorgeous edges, with a heavy gold thread (Signature 120), a 2 thread rolled hem, with subsidiary looper engaged.

 I love how it looks like a summer ballgown!